josephGZC/molecular_dynamics_MOFs_Cd/README.md

 * UiO-66-(COOH)<sub>4</sub>

 ### Insights
-* UiO-66 and its derivatives were able to remove at least 60% of cadmium from water, showing the potential of this MOF for cadmium removal.
+* All the investigated MOFs removed over 60% of cadmium from water, which demonstrates their strong potential for cadmium remediation.
-* UiO-66-(COOH)<sub>4</sub> removed 88% cadmium from water, which is why it is highly recommended to proceed to synthesis of this MOF for further testing.
+* UiO-66-(COOH)<sub>4</sub> achieved an 88% removal rate, making it the most promising candidate for synthesis and further testing.
-* Cd interacts with the MOF via electrostatic interaction on the added oxygen atoms, which is why in functionalization, more oxygen atoms are favorable.
+* Cadmium primarily adsorbs through electrostatic interactions with the oxygen atoms of MOFs, indicating that incorporating additional oxygen-rich groups can further enhance cadmium capture.

 ### Output
 **Python Scripts** <img src="https://github.com/user-attachments/assets/2b105adf-f364-4152-8292-f7d1ae77f75c" width="15" height="15"> &nbsp;